Drugstore beetle: Pest control

+Source of infestation

 The most effective method of ridding a home of this beetle is to try to discover the source of the infestation.
 Drugstore beetles often enter a home in bulk items like bird seed, grass seed, or dry pet food, where several generations of beetles can develop unnoticed until some of the adults eventually leave to infest new locations.
 Telltale signs of infested items are shot-like holes puncturing the outside packaging of food items and pockmarking solid items like crackers and pasta, as well as loose powder at the bottom of storage bags.
 While adult beetles do not feed, they are adept at chewing holes.

 Once inside the home, the adult beetles will lay their eggs on a variety of foods including whole grains, processed grains and vegetative material.
 Food sources which can become infested include grains, flour, bread, rice, seeds, beans, pasta, cereals, bird seed, grass seed, potpourri, spices, teas, and tobacco.
 While they are highly adept at chewing out of cardboard, foil, and plastic film to escape the package in which they have undergone metamorphosis to adults, they are somewhat less likely to eat into a sealed, airtight foil or plastic bag.
 Ideally, all open packages should be discarded in an infested home; however, it is also effective to freeze items if the entire contents can be brought below -20 C.

 Food storage areas like pantries and cabinets need to be vacuumed thoroughly, including the crevices between floor boards, the corners of cabinets, and areas where mice may have hoarded things like dry dog food.
 A bird nest within a home can also provide a haven for drugstore beetles, and a professional may need to be consulted to address this.
 Lowering home humidity levels can be helpful as well.
-While the use of chemical insecticides may be undesirable in food storage areas, Food Grade diatomaceous earth can be useful sprinkled in corners or even mixed into bird seed (diatomaceous earth is edible, but inhaling it should be avoided).
+While the use of chemical insecticides may be undesirable in food storage areas, food grade diatomaceous earth can be useful sprinkled in corners or even mixed into bird seed (diatomaceous earth is edible, but inhaling it should be avoided).

-Another way of controlling the population rate could be by exposing the beetle to higher temperatures (43-55℃), over longer periods of time.
+Another way of controlling the population rate could be by exposing the beetle to higher temperatures (43–55 °C), over longer periods of time.

-Evolutionary history and origin

-The oldest known member of the genus is Stegobium raritanensis from the Late Cretaceous (Turonian ~94-90 million years ago) aged New Jersey amber.
-Another fossil species, Stegobium defunctus is known from the Eocene aged Green River Formation of Wyoming.
-The oldest records of the beetle as a pest are known from the Bronze Age of Akrotiri, Santorini, Greece around 1500 BC where it was found associated with stored pulses.